sdobz/AccelStepper-esp-idf/README.md

 Include in your projects "components" directory

 Status:
-Not currently working
+Might be working

 TODO:
-* Get it working
+* Test more thoroughly
 * Create abstractions around FreeRTOS tasks
 * Port examples to esp32